HIST200: Research Gateway

 Click on a state to see relevant primary sources held by the Library of Congress.

 From the Library of Congress.
 "Pioneering the Upper Midwest: Books from Michigan, Minnesota, and Wisconsin, ca. 1820-1910 portrays the states of Michigan, Minnesota and Wisconsin from the seventeenth to the early twentieth century through first-person accounts, biographies, promotional literature, local histories, ethnographic and antiquarian texts, colonial archival documents, and other works drawn from the Library of Congress's General Collections and Rare Books and Special Collections Division."

 To find additional digital repositories on your own . . .

 . . .
 I recommend using Google's advanced search, which allows you to be very precise about what you want.
 In the search box labeled "any of these words," I would type this: "primary sources" documents.
 That tells the search to find eitherthe word documents or the phrase "primary sources."
 Type your topic in the top box.
 You might also narrow to a domain further down on the page; .edu, .gov, and/or .org are most likely to contain reliable primary source archives.

 Before you select a document, or even start to browse an archive you've found, ascertain whether you trust the archive to provide high-quality primary source documents.
 Specifically, be sure you know what institution is providing the archive.
-Colleges and universities, the U.S. government, historical societies, and museums are most likely to be reliable.
+Colleges and universities, the U.S. government, historical societies, libraries, and museums are most likely to be reliable.
 Click the "About" link to find this information.